Super Bowl XXXVIII: Broadcasting

+United States

 The game was broadcast on television in the United States by CBS, with Greg Gumbel handling the play-by-play duties and color commentator Phil Simms in the broadcast booth.
 Armen Keteyian and Bonnie Bernstein roamed the sidelines.
 Jim Nantz hosted all the events with help from his fellow cast members from The NFL Today: Dan Marino, Deion Sanders, and Boomer Esiason.
 This would be the final Super Bowl game Greg Gumbel would call; as before the 2004 season began, he and Nantz would switch roles; though by the time CBS next aired a Super Bowl; James Brown was brought in as host of The NFL Today while Gumbel had moved to a secondary play-by-play role.
-The game also aired in United Kingdom and Ireland on Channel 5 (British TV channel) and Sky Sports, Australia on public channel SBS, Japan on NHK BS1, China on CCTV-5, Austria on ORF 1 and Sweden on TV3.

-In Mexico, the game was not carried as usual by neither of the major free-to-air national television networks.
-Making it a cable-exclusive event for the first and to date only time ever.
+For its Super Bowl lead-out program, CBS aired the season premiere for Survivor: All-Stars.

 Westwood One carried the game nationwide over terrestrial radio with Marv Albert on play-by-play and Boomer Esiason on color commentary, with Jim Gray hosting the pregame and halftime shows.
 Locally, Gil Santos and Gino Cappelletti called the game for the Patriots and Bill Rosinski and Eugene Robinson served that position for the Panthers.

-After the postgame coverage was complete, CBS aired the season premiere for Survivor: All-Stars.
+The game scored a 40.7 rating and over 43.4 million of household, making it the highest rated Super Bowl telecast since 1999 and making it watched Super Bow at the time with 89.8 million of average viewers.
+Also, Game experienced the highest traffic online at the time.
+Nielsen/NetRatings reported that over a million of user loging up by 266% over the prior day and 1.4 million of users visited ESPN.com.

+International

+The game also aired in United Kingdom and Ireland on Channel 5 (British TV channel) and Sky Sports, Australia on public channel SBS, Japan on NHK BS1, China on CCTV-5, Austria on ORF 1 and Sweden on TV3.

+In Mexico, the game was not carried as usual by either of the major free-to-air national television networks, making it a cable-exclusive event for the first and to date only time ever.